Dombra: Varieties

-The dumbyra is the equivalent instrument of the Volga Tatars and Bashkirs.
 A performer strikes all the strings at the same time.
 The upper string performs the bourdon tone and the lower string performs the melody.
 A dumbura is used as a solo as well as an ensemble instrument.

 History

 The dombyra first appeared in the Middle Ages.
 For example, the works of Aby Nasyr Al-Farabi refer to a tambur-like musical instrument similar to the dombyra.
 An instrument similar to the Dombyra existed in almost every country in Central Asia.
 Within the last century, there have been many great composers and Dombyra players, such as Kurmangazy, Kazangap, and Tattimbet.

-The importance of the dombra in the culture of Kazakhstan was marked by initiating the Dombra Day in 2018.
+The importance of the dombra in the culture of Kazakhstan was marked by including it in the Intangible Heritage register.
+In November 2014, Dombra kuy was included in was registered as a UNESCO intangible cultural heritage.
+In 2018, Kazakhstan initiated the Dombra Day.
 The National Dombra Day is celebrated in Kazakhstan every first Sunday of July.

 Dombra in ensemble and epic performance

 The Kazakh poet Abay Qunanbayuli is often shown holding a dombra at rest and many hold it in high regard as a national symbol among the post-Soviet nations of the Commonwealth of Independent States.
 The dombra is played by Erzhan Alimbetov in the Ulytau band.

 From the 12th to the 18th century, the dumbura was used by Bashkir sasans to accompany their poetic legends and kubairs.
 It is mentioned in the epic poem "Zayatulyak and Hiuhiliu".
 However, by the beginning of the 20th century, the dumbura was forgotten.
 The sasans were often the main ideologists of ethnic insurrections, so when the Russian administration put down an uprising, they punished the dumbura sasans and destroyed their dumbura.
 In the second half of the 20th century, several reconstructions were carried out.
 At present, the revivalist work continues.
 Among others, performer V. Shugayupov works on the revival of the dumbura.
 The modern wooden dumbura has a pear-shaped or an oval form.